Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 Bathing suit

-I am a fan of super-minimal bikinis – that’s what we like here in Italy.
-However, for something more classic check out what’s one sale on REI here.
+In general, I am a fan of super-minimal bikinis – that’s what we like here in Italy.
+However, for something more classic, check out what’s on sale from the REI swimsuits section!
+There’s something for everyone there.

 Summer dresses

 I am absolutely in love with the Lucie Dress on Kuhl – in fact, I have it in various colors.
-You can check it out here.
+You can browse Kuhl dresses and jumpsuits for something that catches your eye.

 Shorts

 Consider taking a couple of pairs of shorts with you.
 These will be good for when you go to the beach.
-When visiting sites or exploring cities, I recommend wearing a longer skirt or dress, or light pants.
+When visiting sites or exploring cities, I recommend wearing a longer skirt or dress or light pants.
+People in Mexico tend to be a bit more conservative in their style when they are in a city, and you should be too.

 Long skirt

-Jeans are a good idea if you’re traveling to chillier parts of Mexico and they also work well for days when you may be traveling.
-If your trip is taking you to warm, coastal regions a pair of cotton or linen trousers will feel much cooler and are lighter to pack too.
+Jeans are a good idea if you’re traveling to chillier parts of Mexico, and they also work well for days when you may be traveling.
+However, if your trip is taking you to warm, coastal regions, a pair of cotton or linen trousers will feel much cooler and are lighter to pack, too.

 Kontour Flex by Kuhl are actually great jeans – soft and incredibly comfortable.
 I also love their Freeflex pants.